scubacabra/gradle-jaxb-plugin/doc/detailed-documentation.md

 # Handling External Namespaces
 An example of an external namespace is if the schema to be parsed are under `/schema/parse_me` and one of the schemas there imports something that is found in `/schema/no_parse_me`.
 The plugin handles this by taking a note of the File where this external dependency lies and slurping it.
 It stores this in the history of slurped files.
 After the tree is laid out, the plugin checks if any namespaces have external dependencies (a flag is set if the above happens).
 It takes all of these namespaces and calls findAllDependentNamespaces on these objects (`namespace` object).

 This is not the standard findDependentsOn.
 It takes the external namespace File and parses it until there are no more imports.
-It stores the `targetNamespace` of each slurper (keeps going as long as `imports` section is populated in the xsd) into the `namespace` object that is calling this method (as an externalNamespaceDependency). **TODO WHAT IF TARGETNAMESPACE IS NULL?
-SAME THING WITH FILE NAME**
+It stores the `targetNamespace` of each slurper (keeps going as long as `imports` section is populated in the xsd) into the `namespace` object that is calling this method (as an externalNamespaceDependency).
+If, `targetNamespace` is null, the file name is set as the namespace

 history of slurped files is used to make sure that Files of external dependency objects are not parsed more than once.